BenGothard/smak/README.md

    python src/main.py
    ```
 3. Watch enemies engage in a free-for-all battle where they also attack each other.
+   The player's remaining lives appear as a row of heart icons near the bottom
+   of the screen in both the Pygame and Phaser versions.

 ### Phaser Web Build
 1. Install Node.js LTS and dependencies: